Online Master’s in Clinical Mental Health Counseling: Trauma Emphasis

 • Best practices for working with communities in crisis

-In addition, students pursuing a master’s in clinical mental health counseling with trauma counseling emphasis will complete the Counseling Practicum and two internships.
-These hands-on, supervised experiences in the field round out the students’ coursework and reinforce the advanced skills needed to be an effective professional counselor.
+In addition, students pursuing a master’s in clinical mental health counseling trauma emphasis will complete the Counseling Practicum and two internships.
+These hands-on, supervised experiences in the field round out the students’ coursework and reinforce the advanced skills needed to be effective professional counselors.

 TOTAL CREDITS & COURSE LENGTH: